abaird/word_cloud/README.md

 isn't one of these out there that I could find ... at least in 10 minutes of searching.

 Wordle is a pretty cool site, and I found that I could generate the list I was wanting by feeding it a ":" separated file.
-After fiddling I found that I could use a YAML file to tweak the weights of the words easier.
+After fiddling I found that I could use a YAML file to make tweaking the weights of the words easier.
-So, what you have is an afternoon of fiddling that resulted in a super-nerdy way to generate these.
+So, what you have is an afternoon of fiddling that resulted in a super-nerdy way to generate word clouds.

 For the [Test Automation Bazaar](http://watir.com/category/test-automation-bazaar/)
 -----------------------------------------------------------------------------------

 If you are coming here because you saw this on the mailing list, great!
 Please add some more words to: `\lib\word_cloud\data.yaml` that you feel represent test automation, specifically the community that will be at the conference.
-Either the entire codebase or just the yaml file can be shared so I can send the final image to the T-Shirt manufacturer.
+This will make collaborating on a design easier for me as I can just get a YAML file or have somebody `git push` their changes to me.

 Please leave the value of "Test Automation Baazar" set to 100 and don't use weights greater than 80.
 That way the conference name is displayed prominently.
 Also, I thought it would be cool to hide some geek jokes